Candidate Associations

 Professional Association

-Close Professional/Personal Association
+Close Personal Association

-• might involve an applicant that is a family member, someone with whom there is or has been a past consensual relationship, or a committee member who supervises, or has supervised the applicant previously.
-In such instances, it is recommended that the search committee member resign from the committee or at least not participate in any discussion about that applicant.
-However, in the case of a family member, or a consensual relationship, the search committee member must resign from the committee to eliminate any possibility of a conflict of interest.
+• May involve an applicant that is a family member or someone with whom there is or has been a past consensual relationship.
+In such instances, search committee member must resign from the committee to eliminate any possibility of a conflict of interest.